Multiple Access Points With the Same Name

 Let's assume you have five access points in range: "CISCO1", "Net10", and three access points named "tibbo_net".

-If you are collecting data about specific network, i.e. do wln.scan("tibbo_net") or wln.activescan("tibbo_net"), then wln.scanresultssid will end up containing a single entry: "tibbo_net".
+If you are collecting data about the specified network , i.e. do wln.scan("tibbo_net") or wln.activescan("tibbo_net"), then wln.scanresultssid will end up containing a single entry: "tibbo_net".
 Question is, which one of the three "tibbo_net" access points does this entry represent?
-The answer: it is the one with the strongest signal (the highest wln.scanresultrssi)!
+The answer: it is the one with the strongest signal (the highest wln.scanresultrssi )!
 All other "wln.scanresult..."
-R/O properties will then contain values pertaining to this access point.
-Thus, when given a choice, the wln. object automatically selects the best access point to work with.
+R/O properties will then contain the values pertaining to this access point.
+Thus, when given a choice, the wln. object automatically selects an access point with the strongest signal.